UgurUysal86/HUMAN-ASSISTED-WEAPON-SYSTEMS/README.md

 Step 2 - Quantitative Methods:
 Exploration of the possibilities and limits of Human-autonomy teaming in various military scenarios through simulation experiments.
-* Simulation experiments (Varying military scenarios, Create scenarios that are viable for human-autonomy teamingexperimentation).
+* Simulation experiments (Varying military scenarios, create scenarios that are viable for human-autonomy teaming experimentation).
 * Statistical analysis of the results

 Step 3 - Quantitative Methods: